Work and study in India: Can foreign students explore job opportunities?

-India does not have any provision for work permit for international students studying in the country.
+India does not have any provision for work permits for international students studying in the country.
 However, students who want to explore work opportunities after study can be given work permits provided they fulfil the required criteria demanded by the immigration office and have been hired for a paid job by an organisation.

 Who are NRI, OCI and PIO students?

 Non-Resident Indians (NRI), Overseas Citizens of India (OCI) and Persons of Indian Origin (PIO) are either Indian citizens or foreign nationals who are of Indian origin.
-Many Indian institutes reserve 10-15% of their seats for NRI, PIO and OCI students while offer seats on a supernumerary basis.
+Many Indian institutes reserve 10-15% of their seats for NRI, PIO and OCI students while offering seats on a supernumerary basis.
 Since, students in these categories are of Indian origin, they have an edge over other foreign nationals in terms of finding work while studying in India.
 However, these students have to submit certain documents to be admitted under these categories.
 They are:

-Academic transcripts of the previous level of study
+Academic transcripts of the previous level of study.

 Employers Certificates of parents issued by the employer with full details of the designation of the parents/parent.

-Valid passport and visa documents of the student
+Valid passport and visa documents of the student.

-Passport and visa documents of parents
+Passport and visa documents of parents.

-Sponsorship letter from parents/parent
+Sponsorship letter from parents/parent.

-Letter from the branch manager of the bank branch in which the student is holding NRE/NRO account.
+Letter from the branch manager of the bank branch in which the student is holding an NRE/NRO account.

-No objection certificate( wherever required)
+No objection certificate( wherever required).

-Scanned copy of PIO card (for PIO students)
+Scanned copy of PIO card (for PIO students).

-Scanned copy of OCI card (for OCI students)
+Scanned copy of OCI card (for OCI students).

-Letter from the Indian Embassy, where parents are working, indicating the NRI status of the parent. (for NRI students)
+Letter from the Indian Embassy, where parents are working, indicating the NRI status of the parent (for NRI students).